ganeshv/textfiltrator/README.md

 1. (Recommended) Create a new Gmail account, though you can use an existing account as well.
 2. Go to https://myaccount.google.com, **Security** section.
 3. **2-Step Verification**: You need to enable this, or the following steps won't work.
-4. **App passwords**: Go to the search bar at the top of the page which says "Search Google Account" (not the browser URL or search bar) and enter "app" to find the **App passwords** menu.
+4. **App passwords**: Go to the search bar at the top of the page which says _Search Google Account_ (not the browser URL or search bar) and enter _app_ to find the **App passwords** menu.
 It's not visible otherwise.
-Create an app password with a name like "SMTP".
+Create an app password with a name like _SMTP_.
 You will get a popup with 16 characters, like "abcd efgh ijkl mnop".
-Your app password is "abcdefghijklmnop", carefully note it before dismissing the popup.
+Your app password is _abcdefghijklmnop_, carefully note it before dismissing the popup.

 Now you can use the following SMTP settings: